tinne26/etxt/test/README.md

 High test coverage percentages don't really mean much.
 Some examples:
 - The whole `go generate` stuff for Ebitengine doesn't even increase coverage.
 - You often have to write many more tests than what's strictly required for coverage to be really confident that something works as intended.
 I have written many such tests, but many more are still missing.
+- Examples go a long way in improving my confidence that something is working, even if this isn't reflected on tests coverage.
 - Maturity of v0.0.9's API is still quite heterogeneous.

 v0.0.9 is still on its infancy and it's likely to be much less stable than v0.0.8.
 At the same time, it also fixes a few big bugs and makes many, many small quality improvements over v0.0.8.